AlphabetsAlphabets/MBUS/lesson1.md

 are responsible for making organization wide decisions.

 ### Middle level managers
-Titles: General Manager, Branch M, Divisional M, Factory M Top gives direction to middle, then middle implement it accordingly.
+Titles: General Manager, Branch M, Divisional M, Factory M
+They give directions to the middle management, and middle management will implement those steps accordingly.

-Individuals who manager the work of first-line managers.
+Individuals who manage the work of first-line managers.

 ### First-line Managers (a.k.a supervising manager)
 Titles: Store manager, department m